GRADES 9 to 12 | 2023-2024

-Your goal is to collaborate, explore, and have FUN while earning points for your school to receive The 2021–2022 Fairchild Challenge Award.
-Our High School Awards Ceremony will take place on Wednesday, May 25 from 6:30 pm – 8:30 pm at Fairchild.
+Your goal is to collaborate, explore, and have FUN while earning points for your school to receive The 2023–2024 Fairchild Challenge Award.
+Our High School Awards Ceremony will take place on Saturday, May 18 at Fairchild.
 Schools receiving The Fairchild Challenge Award for five or ten consecutive years become a Fairchild Challenge School of Excellence and receive a banner to hang proudly at their school.
 Additionally, the top-scoring schools will be awarded cash prizes of up to $1,500 to support environmental programs at their school.

 What is our goal?